tysufa/qfa/README.md

 ## Acknowledgments

 * []() Huge thanks to Thorsten Ball and his [book](https://interpreterbook.com/) wich has been the main source of inspiration for this project

+* []() Go check as well the [teeny tiny compiler](https://austinhenley.com/blog/teenytinycompiler1.html) tutorial, it's a great way to begin the journey of compiling

 <p align="right">(<a href="#readme-top">back to top</a>)</p>